Writing the Breakout Novel v2.0

 Before attending the Writing the Breakout Novel Weeklong Intensive, I had exhausted all my local resources, and I wasn't sure how to bring my novel into the next realm.
 Spending the week with friendly, top-notch experts and other like-minded writers was validating and empowering.

 In each workshop session, Donald Maass gave concrete, usable examples for seemingly mystical concepts and shared those elusive `universal truths' we writers seek.
-I received valuable counsel specifically for my novel during my private meeting with Donald Maass and Lorin Oberweger.
+I received valuable counsel specifically for my novel during my private meetings with the staff.

 As a result, I have more confidence in my writing and greater clarity when revising, as well as on-going support from the official, post-workshop group.
 It's exactly what I needed to move forward—and I have!”